diwan-g/algoscpp/activity3/README.md

 > Refer to the following [link](https://www.techiedelight.com/power-function-implementation-recursive-iterative/).

 - What is the time complexity for both approaches?
-  - time complexity for both approaches is O(log n).
+  - time complexity for both approaches is O(n).

 ## Task 2/3: Divide-and-conquer vs Decrease and conquer